steima/github-hook-processor/README.md

 It consists of a PHP component which can be called through the web and parses the payload provided by github and a bash component which actually executes the hook scripts.

+The script parses the field `repository->name` from the supplied payload which is used to determine which deploy script to execute.
+Deploy scripts are searched for in `/usr/lib/github-hook-processor/<repo-name>.sh`.

 ## Setup

 To generally install the script-set on your system you would just clone the project into a location reachable through you webserver like: